michael-sumner/go-make-things/content/articles/2019/2019-11-04-the-web-is-getting-slower.md

 >
 > And yes, if you're frontend, that work is *your job*.

-A website failing for someone might not feel like a bit deal, but what about when it's a critical service?
+A website failing for someone might not feel like a big deal, but what about when it's a critical service?
 What about when it's an emergency?

 [In *Location, Privilege and Performant Websites*, Stephanie Stimac wrote](https://blog.stephaniestimac.com/posts/10-30-2019-performance/):